-- The data is collected in a Google sheet.
-The Google sheet has been prepared by EV-INBO and one was shared with each city.
-When a new and clean version is required, a copy can be made from the original sheet.
-After the workshop, the data collected in the Google sheet will be transferred to the INTERLACE logbook. - Data can be collected in the local language, to ensure that as many participants as possible can contribute during the workshop. - When necessary, data is translated to English afterwards.
-For example, the data of the first iteration was translated to English by EV-INBO in a separate document in order to use it for other project deliverables (for example Del.
+- Data can be collected in the local language, to ensure that as many participants as possible can contribute during the workshop. - When necessary, data is translated to English afterwards.
+For example, the data of the first iteration was translated to English by the EV-INBO team in a separate document in order to use it for other project deliverables (for example Del.
 1.5 Stakeholder Engagement Strategy and Del.
 1.6 Protocol on cultural, gender and ethics-related considerations). - Before conducting the stakeholder analysis, it is important to define the reasons why stakeholders are being identified, and in relation to what.
-In each city, this should be in relation to the identified city challenges (Del.1.3) and preferably (not necessarily) in relation to a delineated location or intervention site.
+In each city, this should be in relation to the identified city challenges (Del.
+1.3) and preferably (not necessarily) in relation to a delineated location or intervention site.
 The more focused, clearly defined and easily understood the city challenges and location(s) are, the more targeted stakeholders can be identified and engaged. - It is recommended to have a prioritization of city challenges, so that the challenges which are more likely to be addressed during the INTERLACE project are handled first during the workshop. - A first validation and prioritization of city challenges was done at the CNA kick-off event.
 This means that the stakeholder analysis and the local CNA events are both dependable of each other, as the stakeholders can provide input on the city challenges and the city challenges determine which stakeholders are relevant.
-The living stakeholder database should be updated accordingly through follow-up iterations, reflecting the course of the cities' ambitions within INTERLACE. - When you estimate one workshop will not be sufficient e.g. due to the amount of city challenges to be handled during the stakeholder analysis, a two-tiered approach can be applied (see section 2.1.1). - It is recommended that each participant prepares an initial list of stakeholders.
+The living stakeholder database should be updated accordingly through follow-up iterations, reflecting the course of the cities' ambitions within INTERLACE. - When you estimate one workshop will not be sufficient e.g. due to the amount of city challenges to be handled during the stakeholder analysis, a two-tier approach can be applied (see section 2.1.1). - It is recommended that each participant prepares an initial list of stakeholders.
 This list will be the starting point of the workshop.
 Therefore, the city challenges need to be communicated to the participants beforehand, so they can target the initial stakeholder identification. - For the first iteration, these questions were asked to the CFP members in break out groups during the City Forum in order to obtain an initial list of stakeholders.
-These questions can also be used for following iterations: - Who are the key actors (internal and external to your municipality and city) that need to get on board so you can realize your aspirations and ambitions and/or address identified challenges?
+These questions can also be used for following iterations: - Who are the key actors (internal and external to your municipality and city) that need to get on board so you can realize your aspirations and ambitions and/or address identified challenges? - Guiding question: Think about actors that experience an impact from the identified challenges and about actors that (could) have an impact on the challenges (both positive and negative).

-- Guiding question: Think about actors that experience an impact from the identified challenges and about actors that (could) have an impact on the challenges (both positive and negative). - EV-INBO and YES (specifically responsible for the CELAC workshops) are available for additional guidance and support before, during and after the workshops, and for guidance for follow-up iterations.
+• EV-INBO and YES (specifically responsible for the CELAC workshops) are available for additional guidance and support before, during and after the workshops, and for guidance for follow-up iterations.